jpillora/xdomain/README.md

 Q: It's still not working!

-A: Enable `xdomain.debug = true;` (or add a `debug="true"` attribute to script tag) and copy the `console.logs` to a new issue.
-If possible, a live demo of the issue would be greatly appreciated.
+A: Enable `xdomain.debug = true;` (or add a `debug="true"` attribute to the script tag) and copy the `console.logs` to a new issue.
+If possible, please a live example demonstrating the issue.

 ## Contributing